Arcantus/cap-library/README.md

 ## Development

-###Install ant
+###Install Maven
-You can download and install Apache Ant from http://ant.apache.org/.
+You can download and install Maven (mvn): https://maven.apache.org/

 ###Run all tests
 ```